unboxed/unboxed.co/source/blog/2017-03-23-local-government-digital-service-standard-teacamp-1.md

 <br/>

 # Introductions
-Introducing the session is [Natalie Taylor](https://twitter.com/NatalieRobson) from City Hall and [Joshua Mouldey](https://twitter.com/desire_line) from Camden Council.
+Introducing this afternoon's session are [Natalie Taylor](https://twitter.com/NatalieRobson) from City Hall and [Joshua Mouldey](https://twitter.com/desire_line) from Camden Council.
 Natalie and Joshua are the faces behind the London Peer Group, as the committee co-chairs for this region, pioneering the LGDSS TeaCamp from initial early idea to the reality of this afternoon.<br/>

 ![LGDSS TeaCamp - Natalie Taylor introduction](http://i1291.photobucket.com/albums/b548/grammccram/TeaCamp1-2_zpswz2ghl56.png)